Tel Aviv University

 - 10% international students from over 35 different countries

-TAU's International undergraduate degree programs have a comprehensive Student Life Team that provides supportive assistance to our international students throughout their time abroad on topics such as: organizing social activities and excursions, assisting with scheduling medical appointments, providing 24/7 emergency support, and assisting with housing matters.
+The Tel Aviv University Lowy International School's undergraduate degree programs have a comprehensive Student Life Team that provides supportive assistance to our international students throughout their time abroad on topics such as: organizing social activities and excursions, assisting with scheduling medical appointments, providing 24/7 emergency support, and assisting with housing matters.

 - Largest university in Israel